tianshengs/tianshengs.github.io/DarAnalysis.md

 some of the spatial patterns?

 ### Data and Tools
-The data used for this activity is from OpenStreetMap and Resilience Academy.
-Tanzania is one of the most mapped cities in OpenStreetMap, and most of the data used in this activity is from OpenStreetMap.
+The data used for this activity is from **OpenStreetMap** and **Resilience Academy**.
+Dar es Salaam is one of the most mapped cities in OpenStreetMap, and most of the data used in this activity is from OpenStreetMap.
 Additional information of the subwards of Tanzania is also collected from
 Resilience Academy.